Starfox (comics): Forming the Dark Guardians

 In the aftermath of the "Infinity Wars" story line, Starfox is present at Thanos' funeral.
 He shows all the guests a recording of Thanos stating that he uploaded his consciousness into a new body before his death.
 The funeral is attacked by the Black Order, who steals Thanos's body and rips open a hole in space, sending everyone into the rip.
 Everyone is saved by the arrival of Gladiator and the Shi'ar Empire.
 Starfox begins to recruit warriors to find Gamora, the most likely candidate to be Thanos's new body, as they form the Dark Guardians, which causes Cosmic Ghost Rider to side with them.
 Wraith brings up the issue of the Black Order, but Starfox assures they are searching for them, and Nebula states that the team should track down Nova to find Gamora's location.
 The Dark Guardians find Nova and ambush him, wounding him enough to crash land onto a planet.
 Wraith demands Nova to tell Gamora's location, stating the fact he does not want to harm him if does not have to.
 When Gladiator and Cosmic Ghost Rider order him to back off, Nova takes the chance to fly off, but the team plans to track him down again.

-Death

-After finding Gamora by following Nova and fighting off the Guardians of the Galaxy, the Dark Guardians captured her and brought her to Starfox who ordered Gladiator to kill her.
-However, Gamora's execution was interrupted by the Asgardian goddess of death Hela and the Black Order who subdued the Dark Guardians in short time.
-Hela then reveals that Thanos is not going to come back in Gamora but in Starfox.
-Moments later, Thanos' consciousness takes over Starfox's body and goes with Hela and the Black Order to Knowhere, where his body is being kept.
-Thanos laments that Starfox would not survive the transference of his consciousness into his body.

-The Guardians and remaining Dark Guardians stormed Knowhere using Lockjaw's teleportation ability.
-To stop Thanos' resurrection, Gamora feels she has no choice but to kill Starfox.
-Apologizing to him, Gamora uses her sword to kill her adoptive uncle, who speaks briefly before dying.
-However, Starfox's death only causes Thanos to be resurrected with a broken mind.
-Thanos, Hela, and Knowhere are later sucked up by a black hole generated by Hela while the Guardians and Dark Guardians successfully flee using Lockjaw.

 Rebirth

-Starfox is later revealed to have been resurrected but kept as an inmate in the Exclusion, a key location for the Eternals, located between "six artificial molecules" beneath the South Pole in Antarctica.
-Sersi is able to employ Jack of Knives to help her into release Starfox from his prison in order to help against the Progenitor's judgment of Earth.
+After being resurrected, Starfox is kept as an inmate in the Exclusion.
+Sersi employs Jack of Knives to free Starfox and battle the Progenitor's judgment of Earth.